-Refraction and Refractive Errors
+Refraction and refractive errors

-Last updated Meets Patient’s editorial guidelines
+Meets Patient’s editorial guidelines

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Hypermetropia (Long-sightedness) article more useful, or one of our other health articles.
+You may find the Hypermetropia article more useful, or one of our other health articles.

 The purpose of the globe of the eye is to receive light from the outside world and transmit it to the brain for processing into a visual image.
 There are two essential elements to this function: the image has to be correctly focused on to the back of the eye and this information has to be converted to electrochemical signals and transmitted to the brain.